Poshi/dezc-project/README.md

 posterior queries.

-The partition have been done by date, as we usually are interested in the data in a time span.
+The partition have been done by date, as we usually are interested in the data in a time span and this is also a proper way of distribute the records evenly thru the different partitions.
-The clustering have been done by city, as this is a common sorting request.
+The clustering have been done by city, as this is a common filtering and sorting request.

 >Transformations (dbt, spark, etc)
 >0 points: No tranformations